ViddaX/FYP-SRV1-Surveillance/README.md

 FYP-SRV1-Surveillance
 =====================

-An autonomous service-oriented based robot surveillance system using the SRV-1 robot interacting with Sun SPOT devices
+An autonomous service-oriented based robot surveillance system.
+The SRV-1 robot patrols an area and deploys services at Sun SPOT locations when requested.